Sine-Liouville gravity as a Vertex Model on Planar Graphs: Introduction and summary of the results

-In this paper we present an alternative holographic dual of Euclidean sine-Liouvillle gravity with a neat statistical interpretation.
-Our construction is based on the integrable lattice regularisation of the sine-Gordon quantum field theory provided by a 7-vertex model on a regular hexagonal (honeycomb) lattice.
-This vertex model, first studied by Baxter \cite{baxter1986q}, gives a local formulation of the $O(n)$ model \cite{Nienhuis:1984wm}.
+In this paper we present an alternative holographic dual of Euclidean sine-Liouville gravity with a neat statistical interpretation.
+Our construction is based on the integrable lattice regularisation of the sine-Gordon quantum field theory by the \emph{honeycomb seven-vertex model}.\footnote{This statistical model has been given different names in the literature.
+We adopted the name ``seven-vertex model'' following Batchelor and Bl\"ote \cite{batchelor1989bethe}.
+We consider the formulation of the 7-vertex model in terms of arrows on a honeycomb lattice \cite{sol7v} because it is most naturally generalised to dynamical lattices. } This vertex model, first studied by Baxter \cite{baxter1987chromatic,baxter1986q}, gives a local formulation of the $O(n)$ model \cite{Nienhuis:1984wm}.
 The local degrees of freedom of the vertex model are arrows assigned to the bonds of the honeycomb lattice obeying the ``ice rule'' that the numbers of incoming and outgoing arrows at each site must be equal.
-The ice rule allows 7 configurations at each vertex of the graph as shown in fig. \ref{vertices}.
+The ice rule allows seven arrow configurations at each vertex of the honeycomb lattice as shown in fig. \ref{vertices}.
 The local Boltzmann weights are associated with these seven vertex configurations, or simply vertices.
-Assuming invariance under $\pi/3$ rotations, which we must do when we consider dynamical lattices, there are only 3 distinct vertices which can be parametrised up to a common factor as \bee \la{7vflat} w_1= T, \quad w_2=w_3=w_4 = w , \quad w_5=w_6=w_7 = w^{-1} . \eee The parameter $T $ is sometimes referred to as temperature.
-Each vertex configuration defines a collection of self-avoiding and mutually avoiding oriented loops, and the partition sum of the vertex model is expanded as \bee \la{loopexpansion} \CZ = T^{\#\text{sites}} \sum_{\text{oriented loops}} T^{-\# [\text{occupied sites}] } \ w^{\#[\text{left turns}]-\#[\text{right turns}]}. \eee Since on the infinite lattice the number of the right turns differ from the number of the left turns by $\pm 6$, the loop expansion \re{loopexpansion} is that of the $O(n)$ model with $n= w^6+w^{-6}$ \cite{Nienhuis:1984wm}.
+Assuming invariance under $\pi/3$ rotations, which we must do when we consider dynamical lattices, there are only three distinct vertices which can be parametrised up to a common factor as \bee \la{7vflat} w_1= T, \quad w_2=w_3=w_4 = w , \quad w_5=w_6=w_7 = w^{-1} . \eee The parameter $T $ is sometimes referred to as the temperature coupling or shortly the temperature.
+Each vertex configuration defines a collection of self-avoiding and mutually avoiding oriented loops, and the partition sum of the vertex model is expanded as \bee \la{loopexpansion} Z = (T)^{\text{(sites)}} \sum_{\text{oriented loops}} (1/T)^{ (\text{occupied sites}) } \ w^{(\text{left turns})-(\text{right turns})}. \eee Since on the infinite lattice the number of the right turns differs from the number of the left turns by $\pm 6$, the loop expansion \re{loopexpansion} is that of the $O(n)$ model with $n= w^6+w^{-6}$ \cite{Nienhuis:1984wm}.
+The 7v model is exactly solvable with the special choice for the temperature coupling $T_\pm =(2 \pm \sqrt{2-n})^{1/2}$ \cite{BLOTE1982405,baxter1987chromatic,baxter1986q,sol7v}.
+The loop gas exhibits nontrivial critical behavior when $w$ is a unimodular complex number so that $|n|\leq 2$.
+Its phase diagram shows two critical phases, the phase of dilute loops at $T _c = T_+$ and the critical phase of dense loops at $T<T_c$ which includes the other solvable point $T_-$.
+The two critical phases correspond to the two renormalisation-group fixed points of the sine-Gordon theory with \emph{purely imaginary} mass coupling and the massless flow connecting them was investigated in a series of papers by P. Fendley, H. Saleur and Al. Zamolodchikov \cite{Fendley:1993wq,Fendley:1993xa,Zamolodchikov:1994za}.